hindu-comm/weblogs/manasataramgini/2013/06/2013-06-13_time-world-history-or-the-lack-thereof.md

 he thought that the very concept of world history might come to an end with them.
-Indeed, with the decline that followed the glorious elevation of the Chingizids the Mongolian world history was largely lost to humanity (Though we cannot rule out that their inspiration was not somehow transmitted to west via Mohammedan intermediaries who only half understood the concept).
+Indeed, with the decline that followed the glorious elevation of the Chingizids the Mongolian world history was largely lost to humanity (Though we cannot rule outthat their inspiration was not somehow transmitted to west via Mohammedan intermediaries who only half understood the concept).